Frank Delaney: Private life and death

 Delaney lived in Ireland, England and the USA.
-He was married firstly to Eilish Kelliher, with whom he had three sons.
-He was subsequently married to Susan Collier, Salley Vickers, and Dana Mayer.
+His first marriage was to Eilish Kelliher, with whom he had his three sons, Frank, Bryan and Owen.
+He married three times more, firstly to Susan Collier, co-founder of an international textile design company, and secondly to Salley Vickers, the award-winning author.

 Frank Delaney died on 21 February 2017 at the age of 74 in Litchfield County, Connecticut, USA.